 - Small exhibition inside

-- €5 for an adult ticket (or free with the Vienna Pass*)
+- One-time entry for free with the Vienna Pass

 The expansion of Vienna’s Stadtbahn metropolitan railway system at the end of the 19th century included construction of the Wientallinie, a rail line which followed the course of the River Wien.

-Keen to get a foot in the door with the Imperial court, so he suggested building a private pavilion for Franz Joseph that would give the Emperor and his retinue their own access to the railway.
+Keen to get a foot in the door with the Imperial court, Wagner suggested building a station pavilion for Franz Joseph’s, one that would allow the monarch and his retinue private access to the railway.

 That was my impression, anyway, but I may have got a bit flowery in the description.

 Beyond the ticket office is a beautiful octagonal room with mahogany panelling and dark silk wall coverings.
 Everything seems to tremble a little when a train passes underneath.

-Off to the right is another white room with information, drawings and photos covering the Stadtbahn, its stations and the Imperial pavilion.
+Off to the right is another white room with information, drawings and photos covering the Stadtbahn, its stations, and the Imperial pavilion.

-How to get to the Imperial pavilion
+How to get to the Hofpavillon

 Simply go to Hietzing station and exit in the direction of the city centre: you’ll see the pavilion in the distance, less than a 100m walk away.
 Just be careful walking there, as it’s a popular cycle route and alongside a busy road.